-Current Status: In 2013, the Legislature provided stopgap funding in the budget to keep the Fish and Game Department whole for the current biennium, which ends on June 30, 2015.
-Through the budget bill, Fish and Game received funds from the State General Fund in the amount of $699,000 for FY 14 and $893,000 for FY 15.
-As work proceeds on the FY 16-17 budget, a similar transfer, or revenue from another source, will be needed to allow the Department to fulfill its obligations as trustee of the state's wildlife.
+Precedent: In 2013, the Legislature provided General Funding in the budget to keep the Fish and Game Department whole during the FY 14-15 biennium.
+Fish and Game received State General Funds in the amount of $699,000 for FY 14 and $893,000 for FY 15.